ImagingDataCommons/highdicom/docs/coding.rst

 The `pydicom` library, upon which `highdicom` is built, has its own class ``pydicom.sr.coding.Code`` that captures coded concepts in the same way that :class:`highdicom.sr.CodedConcept` does.
-The reason for the difference is that the `highdicom` class is a sub-class of `pydicom.Dataset` with the relevant attributes such that it can be included directly into a DICOM object. `pydicom` also includes within it values for a large number of coded concepts within the DCM, SNOMED-CT, and UCUM terminologies.
-For example, instead of manually created the "tumor" concept above, we could have just used the pre-defined value in `pydicom`:
+The reason for the difference is that the `highdicom` class is a sub-class of ``pydicom.Dataset`` with the relevant attributes such that it can be included directly into a DICOM object. `pydicom` also includes within it values for a large number of coded concepts within the DCM, SNOMED-CT, and UCUM terminologies.
+For example, instead of manually creating the "tumor" concept above, we could have just used the pre-defined value in `pydicom`:

 .. code-block:: python